2015 Field Staff

-The 2002 season brought a departure for Lawless, who served as an on-field operations assistant for the Office of the Commissioner of Major League Baseball.
+The 2002 season brought a change for Lawless, who served as an on-field operations assistant for the Office of the Commissioner of Major League Baseball.

-In 2003, Lawless again put on the uniform, beginning the first of two seasons as the manager for the Frederick Keys (Orioles) in the Carolina League.
-He remained in the Baltimore organization for the next four seasons as the minor league roving infield/baserunning instructor (2005-08).
+In 2003, Lawless again put on a uniform, beginning the first of two seasons as manager for the Frederick Keys (Orioles) in the Carolina League.
+He remained in the Baltimore organization for the next four seasons as minor league roving infield/baserunning instructor (2005-08).

 In 2010, Lawless managed the Chinese National Team to a fourth-place finish at the 16th Asian Games, held in Guangzhou.
 He was also a coach for China during the 2008 Olympic Summer Games.

-Lawless and his wife of 33 years, Cheryl, live in St. Louis.
-They have three daughters; Jessica, Samantha and Hillary.
+Lawless and his wife of 34 years, Cheryl, live in St. Louis.
+They have three daughters: Jessica, Samantha and Hillary.

 Strength & Conditioning Coach